Beverly Regional Airport Information

-The primary mission of Beverly Municipal Airport is to provide aerial access to Beverly and the North Shore region for private, business, and corporate aircraft.
+The primary mission of Beverly Regional Airport is to provide aerial access to Beverly and the North Shore region for private, business, and corporate aircraft.

 A secondary mission is to enhance the desirability of Beverly and the North Shore as a location for businesses, outlets, offices, and manufacturing facilities by providing direct corporate access for executive visits, raw materials/components, and finished products.
 Another important mission is the continued support of recreational and instructional flying.

 Beverly Regional Airport is classified as a general utility, general aviation/reliever airport.
 This means it can accommodate all small aircraft and larger corporate type aircraft.
 Its designation as reliever means it's available to relieve Logan International Airport of small general aviation type aircraft during Logan's peak traffic times.

 The Beverly Regional Airport operates as an enterprise fund and is self-sustaining by revenues that are generated at the airport.
 The City of Beverly is very fortunate; it is rare that a general aviation airport is self-sustaining without receiving some form of subsidy from its owners.
 Beverly Airport's self-sustaining capability is being tested however, as some revenue-generating opportunities are disappearing due to more stringent FAA separation criteria, wetlands, and environmental studies.
 The justification for those municipalities who do subsidize their airports is the economic benefit that an airport provides to the community.